Louisville Bankruptcy Attorney

 Over-paying or giving a lien to a secured creditor just before filing is an example of a preferential transfer.
 Creditor garnishments are another example of a preferential transfer because the creditor got more than he would have received under Chapter 7.
 Preferential transfers and fraudulent transfers are often confusing because they are so similar.
 You can often recover garnishments in Chapter 7 or 13.
 Transfers within 90 days are recoverable.

 You can wait a period.
-Then a transfer for less than the total value is not fraudulent.
-This lookback period is 1-2 years in bankruptcy court, and in Kentucky state court, it is five years.
+Then, a transfer for less than the total value is not fraudulent.
+This lookback period is two years in bankruptcy court, and in Kentucky state court, it is five years.

 It isn’t illegal or improper to plan your bankruptcy to keep the property, but you must ensure you do not make any fraudulent transfers before filing.
 Fraudulent transfers may or may not be to friends and family.
-It is a fraudulent transfer if you sell your new Mercedes worth $50,000 for $1,000 before filing bankruptcy whether it is to your mother or a stranger.
-However it is a little more obvious when your girlfriend got the auto.
+It is a fraudulent transfer if you sell your new Mercedes worth $50,000 for $1,000 before filing bankruptcy, whether to your mother or a stranger.
+However, it is a little more obvious when your girlfriend gets the auto.
 If you have questions about how to file a Chapter 7, be sure to contact us at 502-625-0905 today.

 requirements to qualify for chapter 7 bankruptcyThe 5 Requirements to Qualify for Chapter 7 Bankruptcy the Checklist